rhan9/nba_player_shotchart/README.md

 # nba_player_shotchart
-Contains files for final project in Data 440 - Spatial Data Discovery
+* Contains files for final project in Data 440 - Spatial Data Discovery
+* A more aesthtically pleasing view of the project can be found on the classes project [website](file:///C:/Users/ryanh/Repositories/spatial-data-discovery.github.io/project_rhan9.html)

 ## README
 * Updated: 5/07/2020